Michael Alford (athletic director)

-Michael Alford (born 1969) is the current athletic director for Florida State.
+Michael Alford (born 1969) is the former athletic director for Florida State.
 Alford was previously the athletic director for Central Michigan.

 Education

 Alford first attended Mississippi State University but then transferred to the University of Alabama at Birmingham.
 While at UAB, Alford received his bachelor's degree in communication.
 Later, Alford received his master's degree in athletic administration from the University of Arkansas.

 Athletic director

 Central Michigan

 Alford became the athletic director for Central Michigan University following marketing positions for Alabama, the Dallas Cowboys, and Oklahoma.
 While at Central Michigan, Alford hired eight head coaches for various departments and guided Central Michigan to a 600% revenue increase.

 Florida State

 After briefly being the CEO for Seminoles Boosters, Alford became the athletic director for Florida State University.
 Alford replaced David Coburn who retired days earlier.

+On September 14, 2026, Alford was fired.